zachdietz/Password-Brute-Force-Sandbox/README.md

 # Password-Brute-Force-Sandbox
 An educational C# application that tries all possible combinations of characters until it has a match to your input.

 ***Download all files for compilable Visual Studio project.
-Compiled .exe file also included for those who just want to try the software.
+Compiled Passworder.exe file also included for those who just want to try the software.

 -Has options for faster solving